MicrosoftDocs/defender-docs/defender-office-365/user-tags-about.md

    > [!NOTE]
    > It can take up to 8 hours to completely apply tags.
+   >
-   > If assiging a Group to a User Tag, the users assigned to the group in the time of the Tag creation will get the tag.
-Users added to the Group after creation will not get the Use tag automatically.
+   > If you assign a group to a user tag, members of the group at the time of tag creation are assigned tag.
+Users later added to the group aren't automatically assigned the user tag.

-## View the configured user tags in the Microsoft Defender portal
+## Use the Microsoft Defender portal to view user tags

 In the Microsoft Defender portal at <https://security.microsoft.com>, go to **Settings** \> **Email & collaboration** \> **User tags**.
 Or, to go directly to the **User tags** page, use <https://security.microsoft.com/securitysettings/userTags>.